Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 How to Live Stream the Australian GP

-• Fubo (formerly FuboTV): This is a streaming service for sports lovers.
-The service offers ESPN and ESPN2 in the base package. more ESPN channels are in the Fubo Extra add-on.
-You get 1000 hours of cloud DVR and the ability to stream on 10 devices at the same time.
-All this for $74.99/mo.
+• Fubo (formerly FuboTV): This streaming service is for sports lovers.
+The service offers ESPN and ESPN2 in the base package, with more ESPN channels in the Fubo Extra add-on.
+You get 1000 hours of cloud DVR and the ability to stream on 10 devices simultaneously.
+All this for $79.99/mo.
 (Fubo review)

 • Sling TV: It offers the most affordable way to watch Formula 1 this season.
 Get 3 ESPN channels through Sling Orange for $40.00/mo.
 Add Sports Extra add-on to get more ESPN channels.
 (Sling TV review) (F1 guide and schedule, plus how to watch the Miami GP)

-• DIRECTV STREAM: The Choice plan goes for $99.99/mo and you get 100+ channels, four ESPN channels, unlimited cloud DVR, and streaming on unlimited devices simultaneously.
+• DIRECTV STREAM: The Choice plan goes for $108.99/mo and you get 100+ channels, four ESPN channels, unlimited cloud DVR, and streaming on unlimited devices simultaneously.
 (DIRECTV STREAM review)

 • YouTube TV: Enjoy watching Formula 1 and other motorsport events with YouTube TV for $72.99/mo.